ESTABLISHED 2006

 • Stress - physical, psychological, or environmental.

-These triggers of disease interact with the body's genes and all the basic biological networks — gut, immune system, hormones, brain chemistry.
-Then there's the body's natural (and very sophisticated) detoxification system, specifically the liver, kidneys and lymph nodes, or as I like to call them, the 3-Amigos.
-Plus there's energy production, circulation, and even the body’s structure (cells, membranes, muscles, bones). ⁣⁣
+These triggers of disease interact with the body's genes and all the basic biological networks - gut, immune system, hormones, brain chemistry.
+Then there's the body's natural (and very sophisticated) detoxification system - the liver, kidneys, and lymph nodes - I think of them as the 3-Amigos, a harmonious trio of besties relying on each other for optimum detoxing.
+Plus there's energy production, circulation, and even the body's structure - cells, membranes, muscles, and bones.

-While most vets and doctors haven't seen the power of food, simply because they're not trained in using food as medicine, with my EquiNatural hat on I've seen astonishing results over the last decade-plus.
-I've seen autoimmune syndromes disappear, shut-down horses reawaken, foundering horses gallop again, red-zone horses turn into cuddly marshmallows, and metabolic syndromes controlled and even reversed, where previous grass-intolerant horses can graze again, and yes, I count my own horses here, i.e. Murf, Cookie and MacAttack.
+While most vets and doctors haven't seen the power of food, simply because they're not trained in using food as medicine, with my EquiNatural hat on we've seen astonishing results over the last two decades.
+I've seen autoimmune syndromes disappear, shut-down horses reawaken, foundering horses gallop again, red-zone horses turn into cuddly marshmallows, and metabolic syndromes controlled and even reversed, where previous grass-intolerant horses can graze again, and yes, I count my own horses here - Murf, Cookie and MacAttack.
 These are not anomalies or spontaneous remissions but reproducible results based on applying food as medicine. ⁣⁣

 The role of herbalism in equine health